-There were some fantastic slides, though as a Brit you can’t help but notice the significant difference in health and safety standards!
 There was a slide that was shaped like a skateboard ramp that you slide down in rubber rings, and at one point I was convinced I would fly right over the top and crash on to the shack behind it!
 You may laugh, but there were no safety nets to prevent it!

 There was another slide where you stand in a capsule with your arms and legs crossed, there is a countdown from 3 and then the floor suddenly disappears and you shoot down the tube like a bullet!
 After we had swam and been on the slides, we lounged in the sun on the grass.

 After making our way back, and washing off all the chlorine, we relaxed in the garden and watched the sun go down.